Free Webinar – (Un)suitable Accommodation under Part 7 Housing Act 1996

 This field is for validation purposes and should be left unchanged.

-This webinar will provide essential updates for legal aid practitioners and support workers advising homeless applicants.
-It provides a comprehensive overview of the duty to secure suitable accommodation under Part 7 Housing Act 1996, and how it applies to various duties and offers.
+This webinar provided essential updates for legal aid practitioners and support workers advising homeless applicants.
+It provided a comprehensive overview of the duty to secure suitable accommodation under Part 7 Housing Act 1996, and how it applies to various duties and offers.

 Speakers